-- The delivery of goods and services, and the connection of suppliers with their customers, depend upon a shared environment – of transport, communications, law enforcement, regulations and financial services – which may have been at least partly publicly-funded.
+● The delivery of goods and services, and the connection of suppliers with their customers, depends upon a shared environment – of transport, communications, law enforcement, regulations and financial services – which may have been at least partly publicly-funded.
 People cannot run their businesses without this – and the more money they make, the greater the value they are likely to have derived from it.

-- Benefit payments enable poorer people to actively participate in economic activity – so they generate demand and thereby increase the opportunities for others to create wealth.
-The element of tax that goes towards transfers is going to the taxpayers’ potential customers.
+● Benefit payments enable people in need to actively participate in economic activity – so they generate demand and thereby increase the opportunities for others to create wealth.
+The element of tax that goes towards transfers is going to the working taxpayers’ potential customers.

 Wealth’s dependence on other people, and on collective infrastructure and institutions, thus provides a justification for what is called ‘economic reciprocity’ in this book.

-This is a current page, from the Patterns of Power Edition 3a book, © PatternsofPower.org, 2020.
-An archived copy of it is held at https://www.patternsofpower.org/edition03/3511.htm
+This page is intended to form part of Edition 4 of the Patterns of Power series of books.
+An archived copy of it is held at https://www.patternsofpower.org/edition04/3511.htm.